OmKhare/DSA2-Project-Implementing-PieceTable/README.md

 # DSA2-Project-Implementing-PieceTable
 Includes : <br/>
-Fully functioning implementation using Linked List. <br/>
+Fully functioning text editor implementation using Linked List. <br/>
-Splay tree implementation supporting Insertion as of now.
+Splay tree implementation supporting Insertion in a text editor as of now.